 Duration:

-This course should take 30-40 minutes to complete
+The course should take on average 30-40 minutes to complete.

 Certification: